makersacademy/acebook-rails-template/README.md

 So that I can see what's going on,
 I want to be able to see other people's posts on my homepage
 ```

-### Next user stories
+### Implemented in the second sprint

 ```
 As a user,
 So that I can come back to Acebook again and again,
-I want to be able to sign in and out of sessions
+I want to be able to sign in and out.
 ```
 ```
 As a user,